 It is also necessary to inspect your drone every week, once a month or frequently if you are using it more often.
 Drones vibrate, so parts may come loose over time.
 Make sure the screws on your drone remain tight.

-You also need to have a good malware protection and an up-to-date software.
+You also need to have good malware protection and up-to-date software.
 Keep your companion app updated too, if there is any, to help you fly better and more safely.
-You won’t want hackers get in the way of your flying experience.
+You won’t want hackers to get in the way of your flying experience.

 3. Take care of your battery.

 Get the most out of your battery life by always making sure the batteries are fully charged right before you fly.
 The last thing you want is your batteries to run out mid-air.

 Don’t overcharge or fully drain batteries.
 Don’t charge them right away when they are still hot.
 Don’t also use them right away when still hot out of charging.
 Also, inspect for any physical damage before charging.

 Your drone will surely gather dirt and grime after a number of flights, so you need to clean it often to protect the insides of its motor and circuit boards.
 Provide a soft cleaning brush and a microfiber cloth, so you can dust and wipe out dirt from tight corners.
 Use isopropyl alcohol in cleaning the outer shell.
 Canned air spray is also a great cleaning tool to clear out particles from hard-to-reach spots.
 You might also need lubricants if motors need lubrication.

 5. Learn some DIY repairs and have an emergency repair kit.

 It is important if you would at least know how the parts of the drone work together.
 If you understand how your drone flies, diagnosing problems and repairs would be easier.